 Do people prefer light or dark images?
 Should you formulate your ad headline as a question or a regular sentence?
 What’s your best-performing value offer?

-Have you optimized your ad delivery the most efficient way possible?
+Have you optimized your ad delivery in the most efficient way possible?
 Are you even targeting the right ad audience?

-Instead of one team member saying “We should go with a photo ad” and ending the discussion there, marketers can set up multi-variate tests to see what works best in action.
+Instead of one team member saying, “We should go with a photo ad” and ending the discussion there, marketers can set up multivariate tests to see what works best in action.

-Facebook Ad testing in action
+Take a look at Facebook ad testing in action

 Facebook A/B tests can reveal some pretty exciting stuff.